We are currently closed while the center is repaired.

 Johnson City Senior Center instructors you know with the routines you've missed.
 Check out Virtual Activities for the links to Tai Chi and Gentle Yoga, as well as other activities.

 Our JCSC Quilters created this stunning quilt - Nine Patch Garden!

 It's full/queen size and can be seen hanging in our Dining Room.

-Tickets are $5 and can be purchased at the receptionist's desk.
-The raffle will be drawn in December 2021.
+Tickets are $3 or two for $5 and can be purchased at the receptionist's desk.
+The raffle will be drawn in March 2022.

 Our Beautiful Facility!

 Whether it's the entire building or a single room, we've got the space to accommodate your group.

 See the Rentals webpage for details!

 See our Special Events page for additional details.